Where to buy Nav Coin (NAV) and how it works

 A step-by-step guide to buying Nav Coin

-If you want to buy Nav Coin, you should be aware that there’s currently no way to directly exchange fiat currency (such as your Canadian dollars) for NAV.
+If you want to buy Nav Coin, you should be aware that there’s currently no way to directly exchange fiat currency (such as Singapore dollars) for NAV.
 Instead, you’ll need to purchase a cryptocurrency such as bitcoin (BTC), Ethereum (ETH) or Litecoin (LTC) and then exchange that currency for NAV.

 Here’s an example of how you can purchase Nav Coin: